glideinWMS/glideinmonitor/doc/install.md

 ```

 If you are installing from local files (RPM downloaded manually) yum dependencies between the GlideinMonitor packages will not work,
-so you have to install them in order.
+so you have to install them in order:
 ```shell
 for i in  glideinmonitor-common glideinmonitor-indexer glideinmonitor-webserver glideinmonitor-monolith; do yum install -y ./$i*; done
 ```

-Here a configuration example using sqlie (`/etc/glideinmonitor.conf`) and the default RPM directories:
+Here a configuration example using sqlite (`/etc/glideinmonitor.conf`) and the default RPM directories:
 ```json
 {
   "GWMS_Log_Dir": "/var/lib/glideinmonitor/upload",